ds82/angular-contextmenu/README.md

 ## Why?

 Yes, there are already a few angular modules which add contextmenu similar to this. *But* competition isn't a bad thing right?
-Furthermore most of the existing modules that do similar things use isolated scopes in their directive's.
-My module works without an isolated scope.
-Not using an isolated scope is no killer feature, but it helps to keep the memory usage small.
+My goal was to make a tiny module with a very small memory footprint, thus I decided to not use an isolated scope.
+At the same time, isolated scopes help to keep thing clean and separated,

 ## How to use

- * get the contextmenu.(js|css) files
+ * get the contextmenu.(js|css) files from dist/
  * make them available on your page
  * make angular load the module:
 ```js